3.3.9, 3.4.6, 3.5.3, 3.6.1

 If you insist on testing this manually, follow the steps to reproduce and make sure you end up with the expected behavior.

-This has been discovered by Helen Foster, Mary Cooch and Sara Arjona (@sarjona) during the tests of our community sites upgrades to moodle 3.6.
+This has been discovered by tsala, marycooch and sarjona during the tests of our community sites upgrades to moodle 3.6.
 What we saw was that one user's digital maturity declaration during the signup (is GDPR minor / is not GDPR minor) affected other user's choice too, in their own other browser / session.

 We were able to reproduce it with a test script (reproduction steps below) and trace it down to a bug in the cache_session cache loader.
 However, this bug does not expose when a default session store is used for MUC session caches.
 To reproduce and experience it, the site has to use an alternative store - such as redis in our case.